Example – Change the Limit Values Setting for a Visualization Filter

 - The values available to select from for Product Sub Category are back to 13.
 Only the selections you made for the canvas filter City and the dashboard filter Ship Date (Year) are considered as they're in higher filter locations.
 The selection you made for Product Container, Wrap Bag, is ignored.

-- It's important to note that in this scenario, while the Product Sub Category filter is limited only by the City filter and the Ship Date (Year) filter, all four filters still apply to the visualization itself.
+- In this scenario, while the Product Sub Category filter is limited only by the City filter and the Ship Date (Year) filter, all four filters still apply to the visualization itself.
 This means that if you select any product sub category other than "Pens and Art Supplies" or "Telephones and Communication", no data displays in the visualization because those are the only two that use the Wrap Bag product container in Austin, Dallas, and Houston in 2023.